Sverdlovsk, Ukraine

 Sverdlovsk has its origins in several mining settlements that appeared in the late 18th century and 19th century.
 They were united into a single city in 1938, which grew over time despite destructive occupation by Nazi Germany during World War II.
-It has been controlled by the Luhansk People's Republic since 2014 and annexed by Russia in 2022.
+It has been controlled by the Luhansk People's Republic since 2014 and unilaterally annexed by Russia in 2022.

 History

-Imperial Russian and Soviet history
+Early history

 The city has its origins in a settlement named Dovzhykove-Orlovskе that originated in the late 18th century.
 It was later renamed to Sharapkyne.
 The first coal mines in the area began development in the 1870s.

+20th century

+From 1920, it was administratively part of the Donets Governorate of Ukraine.

 On 22 October 1938, several of the mining settlements in the area, along with the "Sverdlov" mine, were merged into a new city named Sverdlovsk, named after Bolshevik leader Yakov Sverdlov.
 The city became the center of Sverdlovsk Raion.
 A local newspaper began being published in the city in November 1938.

 During World War II, Sverdlovsk was occupied by Nazi Germany between 20 July 1942 and 17 February 1943.
 During the occupation, the Nazis massacred communists and Jews, as well as murdering other civilians for minor infractions.
 The population waged partisan warfare against the occupiers.
 As the Nazis retreated from the settlement, they burned down and blew up several buildings, and kidnapped 4,500 people to Germany for forced labor.

 In 1962, Sverdlovsk was designated as a city of oblast significance; while it still served as the administrative center of Sverdlovsk Raion, it was no longer part of it, and was instead subordinated directly to Luhansk Oblast.